What is Identity Theft?

 Trenton, NJ 08695-0272

 Be sure to include all requested documents, and a copy of any notice(s) and letter(s) you received from the Division of Taxation.
 If you need help, please call our Customer Service Center at (609) 292-6400.
-Representatives are available 8:30 a.m. to 4:30 p.m.
-Monday through Friday, except State holidays.
+Representatives are available on Mondays 8:30 a.m. to 5:30 p.m. and Tuesday through Friday 8:30 a.m. to 4:30 p.m., except State holidays.
+When a State holiday falls on a Monday, we will extend our hours on the following Tuesday.

 - Review the Victim’s Reference Guide on the New Jersey State Police website for information about other steps you should take.